kdaily/UISO_code/README.md

 Running and processing data
 -------

 First, set your working directory to the root of the respository (where the README.md is).
-Then, to run everything, change the lines in the global config file for munging and loading data (**WARNING: some steps require a lot of memory**).
+Then, to run everything, change the lines in the global config file for munging and loading data.

 ```
 data_loading: on